The NSX-T Data Center Manager UI allows you to migrate all the kernel interfaces including the management interface from a VSS or VDS to N-VDS switch.

 - Add the VMkernel adapters and associated logical switches.

 - Add the physical adapter corresponding to the VMkernel interface.
-Ensure that at least one physical adapter remains on the VSS switch.
+Ensure that at least one physical adapter remains on the VSS or VDS switch.

 - Click Save.